 - This tahini pasta is full of bright, lemony flavor and has a luscious, creamy sauce.

-- This vegan puttanesca pasta is full of bold, briny flavor.
+- This vegan puttanesca sauce without anchovies is full of bold, briny flavors.

 - This vegan creamy tomato pasta is pure comfort food.